 Why Do I Have Snakes?

 Snakes are similar to other pesky visitors in your yard or home—they are often seeking food or shelter.
-Some snakes may hang around if they have access to eating:
+Some snakes may hang around if they have access to food sources like:

 • Fish